 Safety in Mexico

 The level of warning is higher in some states of the country, however.
-For states Colima, Guerrero, Michoacán, Sinaloa, Tamaulipas and Zacatecas, the State Department warns against travel due to high crime levels.
+For the states of Colima, Guerrero, Michoacán, Sinaloa, Tamaulipas and Zacatecas, the State Department warns against travel due to high crime levels.
 If you’re looking for safer states, consider Campeche or Yucatan.

 Healthcare in Mexico